'I killed a man today': Russian soldier accused of war crimes in absentia after audio files intercepted - KTVZ

 The video shows the couple abandoning the car to run to safety, but turning around when explosions landed too close to them.
 They were fired upon again, leaving Bohomaz badly injured.
 Ponomarova tried to move her husband behind the car and wrap towels around his wounds to stem the bleeding.

-So they sent the drone back after recharging it and attaching with a white piece of paper attached to it with the words “follow me” — to guide Ponomarova to safer territory.
+So they sent the drone back after recharging it and attaching a white piece of paper to it with the words “follow me” — to guide Ponomarova to safer territory.

 She saw a drone overhead, but wasn’t sure whose side it was on.
 “I turned and just fell on my knees and I just screamed with the most agonizing cry,” said Valeria Ponomarova.
 “I didn’t know [whose drone] it was.
 Our forces, or the enemy,” she later said during the documentary.

-Note: CORRECTION: A previous version of this story misstated Klim Kerzhaev’s age.
-He is 25